-And rounding out the top ten for 2018 is San Marcos.
+And rounding out the top ten for 2019 is San Diego.

 This city is far above average in every category, and the best part?
 It’s far more affordable than the other cities listed above.
 So, you get a big bang for your buck here.